 Upon successful completion of this course, you will be able to:

-- Make critical use of gallery visits and other art events.
+- Make critical use of field visits, cultural events and related discourse

-- Describe and critically analyse your own work and the work of other artists.
+- Describe and critically analyse your creative led research and the work of other related practitioner

 Overview of Learning Activities

-This course involves a variety of learning experiences designed to develop your awareness of the range of resources, strategies and methods which can be harnessed to further your critical studio practice.
-Students may engage in lectorial sessions, a gallery visit, reflective writing practice and bibliographic research to become conversant in methodology of creative research.
+This course involves a variety of learning experiences designed to develop your awareness of the range of resources, strategies and methods which can be harnessed to further your practice.
+Students may engage in lectorial sessions, field visits, reflective writing practice and bibliographic research to become conversant in methodology of creative-led research.